mbachmann/java-development-environment-installation/readme/windows.md

 <br/>

-## Install an Archiver und Extractor Tool
+## Install an Archiver and Extractor Tool

 There are several options of powerful archivers and extractors on Windows: